 This is one to go for if you’re looking for the ultimate gay beach destination.
 The kiosk and the surrounding beach have become so established as a gay hotspot that it is common for gay tourists to travel for hours just to enjoy this lively and convivial slice of Canaries paradise.
 The kiosk is reachable by a 30-minute walk across the rolling sand dunes and is most certainly worth the trek.

 With the backdrop of the Twelve Apostles mountain range, a dramatically rugged landscape and South Africa’s year-round sun, Sandy Bay beach is unlike any of the other destinations mentioned.
 Arguably the ‘gayest’ of Cape Town’s beaches, Sandy Bay is unusual in its clothing-optional policy.
-Throughout the year, the bay is a popular spot for gay travellers seeking some nude sunbathing under the constant rays of the Southern Hemisphere.
+Throughout the year, the bay is a popular spot for gay travelers seeking some nude sunbathing under the constant rays of the Southern Hemisphere.

 There is a strong LGBTQ+ presence here, and when the beach is busy, its popularity with the city’s gay population is strikingly clear.
 Like most nudist beaches, however, Sandy Bay is a little trickier to access, with the best choice being a 45-minute stroll from the more popular Llandudno Beach.